Services we offer

 Engagement with patients

 We aim to provide as high a quality service to our patients as possible - and one of the best ways of finding out if we are doing things right is by talking to them directly.
-We regularly survey patients on their views, and hold continuous discussions with local authority health overview and scrutiny committees (OSCs) and Local Involvement Networks (LINks) about service delivery and developments.
+We regularly survey patients on their views, and hold continuous discussions with local authority health overview and scrutiny committees (OSCs) and local HealthWatch Groups about service delivery and developments.
 Both of these patient and local government groups have inspection rights and responsibilities for reporting their findings on NEAS.

 Engagement with staff